Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 * `modified: number`: The time the file was last modified, in milliseconds since the UNIX epoch
 * `owner: string`: The owner of the file
 * `mountpoint: string`: The path to the mountpoint the file is on
+* `link: string?`: If the file is a link, the path it links to
 * `capacity: number`: The total number of bytes the mount can store
 * `freeSpace: number`: The total number of bytes available on the mount
 * `permissions: table`: The permissions for each user/group